Best Hosted PBX Provider Australia (2026): What to Look For

 Mistake 1: Choosing on Price Alone Without Checking AU-Specific Capabilities

-The cheapest option in a Google search for hosted PBX is frequently a US-headquartered platform with resellers in Australia.
+The cheapest option in a Google search for cloud phone system is frequently a US-headquartered platform with resellers in Australia.
 The headline price is genuine.
 What you discover later is that number porting is slow and poorly supported, 1300 numbers require a separate application process, support operates on US business hours, and billing is in USD.
 The cost difference between this and a proper AU-native provider is often $5-10 per user per month.
 For a 5-seat team, that is $25-50 per month, which is worth paying for a provider that actually works in the Australian context.

 Mistake 2: Not Verifying 000 Emergency Calling Before Going Live

 VOIP-based phone systems in Australia are required to provide access to 000 emergency services, but the implementation varies by provider and is not always tested during setup.
 Some providers configure this automatically at account creation.
 Others require you to register a service address before 000 calls are routed correctly.
-If your business goes live on a new hosted PBX without testing 000, and there is ever an emergency, the consequences of a misconfigured system are severe.
+If your business goes live on a new cloud phone system without testing 000, and there is ever an emergency, the consequences of a misconfigured system are severe.
 Test 000 before you decommission your old phone system, not after.
 This means calling 000 from your new system and confirming with the operator that your address is displaying correctly.
 Do not skip this step.

 Mistake 3: Signing a Long Contract Before Testing Call Quality on Your Actual Connection